Writing Task 2

 Lexical resource is the range of your vocabulary, your awareness of style and collocation and spelling ability.

-For a more detailed discussion and tips for Lexical resource, click on Vocabulary on the blue bar at the top of the page.
+For a more detailed discussion and tips for Lexical resource, follow the link

 Grammatical Range and Accuracy